Flannery O'Connor: Legacy, awards, and tributes

-The film, Flannery: The Storied Life of the Writer from Georgia has been described as the story of a writer "who wrestled with the greater mysteries of existence."
+The film, Flannery: The Storied Life of the Writer from Georgia, has been described as the story of a writer "who wrestled with the greater mysteries of existence."

 In 2023, the biographical film Wildcat was released.
 Co-written and directed by Ethan Hawke and starring his daughter, Maya Hawke, as Flannery O'Connor, the film features a dramatization of O'Connor trying to publish Wise Blood, interspersed with scenes from her short fiction.

-But it's a film that O'Connor scholar Bruce Gentry says, "has five hundred factual errors."
+O'Connor scholar Bruce Gentry said that the film "has five hundred factual errors."